GingerNinja23/ipop-documentation/Running-SocialVPN-or-GroupVPN-on-Raspberry-Pi.md

     cd ipop-rpi_14.01.pre1
     ```

-2. Update the `config.json` with proper credentials
+2. Update the `config.json` file with proper credentials.
+For SocialVPN, you
+    don't have to change the *ip4* address, but for GroupVPN it is important
+    to use a different IPv4 address for each machine.

     ```bash
     {